CONSTITUTION AND BY-LAWS

 Section V - Honorary Membership.
 Honorary Membership shall be limited to surgeons or individuals of special eminence who have made outstanding contributions to vascular surgery and/or the Society.

 Section VI - Candidate Membership.
 Candidate Membership shall include residents enrolled in an accredited program of surgical education and/or vascular surgeons enrolled in a research or fellowship program acceptable to the Society.
 Candidate Membership will be appropriate until such time an individual meets the requirements for Active membership (as outlined in Article III, Section II of these Bylaws).
-Candidates who enrolled in specialized training programs in vascular surgery may apply directly upon completion of his or her residency training for Active membership in the Society.
+Candidates who enrolled in specialized training programs in vascular surgery may apply directly upon completion of their residency training for Active membership in the Society.
 Candidate Members shall pay an initiation fee but shall not be required to pay annual dues.
 Candidate members are not eligible to vote and are not eligible to hold office.

-Section VII – Affiliate Membership – Affiliate Membership shall include individuals who are surgeons who otherwise do not qualify for Active or Candidate Membership, but have an interest in vascular disease.
+Section VII – Affiliate Membership.
+Affiliate Membership shall include individuals who are surgeons who otherwise do not qualify for Active or Candidate Membership, but have an interest in vascular disease.
 Affiliate Membership shall also include other healthcare professionals who are not surgeons, but have an interest in vascular disease.
 Affiliate Members shall pay dues, but are not eligible to vote and are not eligible to hold office.

 Section VIII - Rights and Privileges.
 Senior and Honorary members shall not pay dues or assessments, shall not be eligible to vote and shall not be eligible to hold office.
 Senior and Honorary Members may elect to receive a subscription of the Society’s official Journal at the Active Member subscription rate.